jaychan-hep/hmumuml/README.md

 python process_arrays.py [-n INPUT_FILE_NAME] [-r REGION] [-v] [-t] [-c CATEGORY]

 Note:
-  -n, --name          The name of the input files containers.
-The mother folder ('inputs/') should not be included in the name. e.g. group.phys-exotics.mc16_13TeV.364222.Znunu_Sh221_PTV.0L0700a0.EXOT24.e5626_e5984_s3126_r9364_r9315_p3563_XAMPP/group.phys-exotics.14337810.XAMPP._000001.root
+  -n, --name          The name of the input root-file.
+The mother folder ('inputs/') shall not be included in the name.
-  -r, --region        The region of interest. 'm' for merged region. 'r_350_500' for the first resolved region. 'r_200_350' for the second resolved. 'r_150_200' for the last resolved.
+  -r, --region        The region of interest.
+Choices: 'zero_jet', 'one_jet', or 'two_jet'.
   -v, --val           Do validation sample.
   -t, --train         Do training sample.
   -c, --category      Define the category that the input sample belongs to.
-This will put the output files of every sample that has the sample category into the same container.
+This will put the output files with the same category into the same container.
 ```

 ### Check if the training inpnuts and reduced root-files are complete